actris/data-management-plan/DMP/initial-DMP.md

 #### Data utility

-Data utility specifically related to the DC unit (see data summary at ASC for example)

 #### Outline of data life cycle (workflow and workflow diagram)

 Detail on the data life cycle and workflow (workflow diagrams for data production) for level 3 data can be found in Detail on the data life cycle and workflow (workflow diagrams for data production) for level 3 data can be found in [Appendix 8](https://github.com/actris/data-management-plan/blob/master/DMP/initial-DMP.md#appendix-8-data-lifecycle-and-workflow-for-access-data-centre-unit)